 What is a Buyer Persona

 In the 2001-2002 timeframe, the original definition of a buyer persona was established by Tony Zambito.
 The definition was born out of the first lengthy buyer persona development engagement of its kind with Reed Elsevier.

 It has stood the test of time as follows:

 Buyer personas are research-based archetypal (modeled) representations of who buyers are, what they are trying to accomplish, what goals drive their behavior, how they think, how they buy, and why they make buying decisions.

 Today, we include where they buy as well as when buyers decide to buy.

 Mental Models: Crucial to buyer personas is the empathetic understanding of being inside the mind of buyers.
 We do this by attempting to understand the mental models of buyers.
-Mental models helps us to understand how buyers think and the motivations behind specific thought-processes.
-Creating a deeper understanding of how attitudes, beliefs, perceptions, culture, and norms affecting how goals are pursued and how decisions are affected.
+Mental models help us to understand how buyers think and the motivations behind specific thought processes.
+Creating a deeper understanding of how attitudes, beliefs, perceptions, culture, and norms affect how goals are pursued and how decisions are made.